Over the last 14 years of our SEO journey, we made a TON of mistakes. Some of them are so fatal that we lost 50% of our blogs’ traffic overnight.

 - Your visitors will perceive your site as low quality (so your site will suffer with conversion rates)

 - Google search crawlers issues (whenever search crawlers visit your website, they crawl a certain number of pages, but not your entire site and in case if you have a TON of broken links, your pages won’t be crawled and indexed)

-So how can fix broken links related issue?
+So how can you deal with fix broken links?

 You can also use any type of link checker plugins or tools to easily find and fix all of your broken link issues.

 In case you’re wondering about what type of link checker tools or plugins available online, here’s a list.